*IMPORTANT NOTICE* — PLEASE READ (Jan. 23, 2017)

 USCIS has said it is taking, on average, 4 to 6 months to make a decision on each DACA application.
 Here are some ways to check what’s happening with your application:

-2. Call USCIS at 1-800-375-5283.
+- Call USCIS at 1-800-375-5283.
 Be prepared to be on the phone for a few hours.
 Inform the agent who answers that you applied for DACA, then tell the agent why you are calling.
-He or she should be able to direct you to a USCIS representative who can update you on your case’s status.
+The agent should be able to direct you to a USCIS representative who can update you on your case’s status.

-3. Consider contacting your local congressional representative and asking him or her to inquire about your case.
+- Consider contacting your local congressional representative and asking them to inquire about your case.
 If you don’t know who your representative is, you can use the U.S. House of Representatives’ online “Find Your Representative” tool.

 I received a Request for Evidence (RFE) from USCIS.
 What should I do?

 When USCIS wants you to submit additional evidence to support your DACA application, it will send you an RFE.
-Make sure you respond quickly to any RFE you receive, since you must provide the additional evidence within three months.
+Make sure you respond quickly to any RFE you receive, since you must provide the additional evidence by the deadline on the RFE.
+Check USCIS’s Case Status Online or your USCIS ELIS account to find out if your response has been received by USCIS.
 If you do not respond before the deadline, your DACA application will be denied.
 The RFE will tell you exactly what additional evidence you need to submit.
 If you are not sure how to respond, consult with an attorney or accredited representative.